-Costa Rica are the third team in Group E, which also includes Brazil, Switzerland and Serbia.
+Costa Rica is the third team in Group E, which also includes Brazil, Switzerland and Serbia.
 Below you will find their current tournament standings, updated after every matchday.

-Costa Rica Odds To Win The World Cup
+Costa Rica's Odds To Win The World Cup

 Brazil will top Group E without a doubt - the second-ranked team in the world have qualified for the second round as group winner in the last nine consecutive tournaments and are almost certain to do so again.
 This leaves Costa Rica in a three-way skirmish with Switzerland and Serbia to earn the other place in the Round of 16.

 While we acknowledge that the Central Americans surprised everyone in their 2014 campaign, we aren't so sure they can repeat the feat.
-Switzerland are a well drilled and highly skilled team that breezed through qualifying, and are perhaps the better chance of going through.
-If they can manage a first round win over Serbia, it is still possible that they can progress, however it will almost certainly come down to their final match against the Swiss.
+Switzerland is a well-drilled and highly skilled team that breezed through qualifying and is perhaps a better chance of going through.
+If they can manage a first-round win over Serbia, it is still possible that they can progress, however it will almost certainly come down to their final match against the Swiss.

 One thing is certain, finishing second in the group will almost certainly mean Germany will be their opponents in the second round, and there is no chance they will repeat their 2014 efforts and make it to the quarter-finals.

-Costa Rica Squad for the 2018 World Cup
+Costa Rica's Squad for the 2022 World Cup

 Keylor Navas (Goalkeeper)